Our Poster and Other Tips for Taking Action

 Read on for links to all the actions listed in the poster.

 Talk to your friends, family, colleagues and other community members about homelessness and how your perceptions may have shifted.
 You can be a powerful voice for change in your community.

 Volunteer for, or donate to, an organization that helps families who are living in poverty.
 Here’s a partial list of some of our service provider partners dedicated to serving homeless families:

 - Catholic Community Services of Western Washington (Tacoma)

 - Interfaith Association of Northwest Washington Family Shelter (Everett)

 - Solid Ground (Seattle)

 3. Advocate with Elected Officials and Media

 Write letters to your elected officials and newspaper editors about the kind of change you want to see.
 Use the power of the Internet to advocate for affordable housing and an end to poverty and homelessness.
-Get on the list for Action Alerts on social service policy and budget issues:
+Get on the list for Action Alerts on social service policy and budget issues with our advocacy partners: